Research Proposal Writing

 In the Research Proposal writing, the background part should flow into a clear presentation of your study topic and goals.
 It should also help the person with no ambiguity about what your study aims to accomplish or questions it strives to address.
 State the main research topic and your research paper’s goals in no more than 100 words.
 This part should include a detailed description of your strategy.
 Information on the research team and their technical knowledge related to the project, a realistic timeframe, a description of the precise experiments that will be carried out, and alternate plans in case of any difficulties or hurdles should all be included in this area.

-A literature review to contextualise your research within current knowledge when writing a thesis, dissertation, or research paper.
+A literature review to contextualize your research within current knowledge when writing a thesis, dissertation, or research paper.
 In addition, the literature review provides you with the opportunity to:

 - Confirm your knowledge of the issue and the academic environment.